pbeshai/peterbeshai.com/_posts/2016-10-29-Scatterplot-in-D3-v4-with-Voronoi-Interaction.md

 ```
 {: .language-js}

 We now have all the constants and scales we need to begin generating the SVG for our chart.
-We do the standard method of creating an `<svg>` element with a `<g>` tag translated inside it to reflect our desired padding defined above.
+Next, we do the standard method of creating an `<svg>` element with a `<g>` tag translated inside it to reflect our desired padding, as defined above.

 ```js
 // select the root container where the chart will be added